Gravenstein

 Gravenstein (Danish: Gråsten, meaning "graystone", after Gråsten Palace) is a triploid apple cultivar that originated in the 17th century or earlier.
 The fruit has a tart flavor, and it is heavily used as a cooking apple, especially for apple sauce and apple cider.
 It does not keep well, and it is available only in season.
-This is in part because neither cold storage, nor regular controlled atmosphere keeps the apples distinctive aroma, but nsapples.com states that "recently however, low oxygen CA storage has shown promise in retaining this harvest-time quality".
+This is in part because neither cold storage, nor regular controlled atmosphere keeps the apples' distinctive aroma, although the Nova Scotia Fruit Growers' Association states that "recently however, low oxygen CA storage has shown promise in retaining this harvest-time quality".

 Description and growing conditions

 The Gravenstein plant is a triploid; it requires pollination from other trees, and is a poor pollinator of other apples.
 The short stems and variable ripening times make harvesting and selling difficult.

 The skin of the fruit is a delicately waxy yellow-green with crimson spots and reddish lines, but the apple may also occur in a classically red variation.
 These red apples, known as Red Gravensteins, are sports, which are genetically similar to Gravenstein, so they are not good pollinators for it, and nor is it for them.
 The flesh is juicy, finely grained, and light yellow.

 Gravenstein trees are among the largest of standard-root apples, with a strong branching structure; the wood is brownish-red and the leaves are large, shiny, and dark green.
 It grows best in moderate, damp, loamy soil with minimal soil drying during the summer months.
 Locations close to watercourses and edges of ponds are preferred.
 Gravensteins will not thrive in areas of high groundwater and require moderate protection against wind.